Home > Blog Posts > No Money? No Problem. You Can Still Travel and See the World!

 - Seasonal work in a ski resort

-This pays very well, more in some countries than other but researching where you are going will help you decide if it’s for you or not.
+You may also consider teaching English overseas.
+This can pay very well, more so in some countries than others, but researching where you are going will help you decide if it’s for you or not.

-To become an English teacher all you need is to be able to speak English fluently and maybe a TEFL qualification depending on the country you are working in.
+To become an English teacher all you need is to be able to speak English fluently, and possibly a TEFL qualification depending on the country you are working in.
 Many countries in Asia will even pay for your flight over.

-Another great tip on how to travel with no money is collecting flyby’s points as much as possible.
+Another great tip on how to travel with minimal money is collecting flyby’s points as much as possible.

-There are many alternatives these day’s to traditional hotel accommodation that are gaining popularity, like sites such as:
+There are many alternatives these days to traditional hotel accommodation that are gaining popularity.
+These include, but are not limited to:

-Airbnb – where people offer their home or a room in their home for a certain price, sometimes this includes breakfast sometimes a tour and info about the local sites each experience is unique!
+Airbnb – where people offer their home or a room in their home for a certain price, sometimes this includes breakfast or a tour and information about the local sites.

-BlaBlaCar – Is a French born ridesharing site which has gone worldwide, where drivers can advertise their trip and travelers can book a seat, users pay for fuel or a trip and everyone is fully identifiable within the marketplace.
+BlaBlaCar – Is a French-born ridesharing site which has gone worldwide, where drivers can advertise their trip and travellers can book a seat.
+Users pay for fuel or a trip and everyone is fully identifiable within the marketplace.

-Eatwith – Is a meal sharing site where you can pick whatever city you are in or traveling too pay a nominated amount and book a seat at a table with a group of people for whom a chef cooks an amazing meal!
-You can book for 1 or many, try it for your next birthday party!
+Eatwith – Is a meal sharing site where you can pick whatever city you are in or travelling to, pay a nominated amount and book a seat at a table with a group of people for whom a chef cooks an amazing meal!
+You can book for 1 or many.

 Another great tip on how to travel with no money is to try a walking tour!

-Most tourist spots will offer free walking tours, ask the local tour office or hostel for information on how to join one of these at your holiday destination.
+Most tourist spots will offer free walking tours, ask the local tourist office or hostel for information on how to join one of these at your holiday destination.

-House Sitting – Watching someone’s house while they go on their holiday can give you a free holiday!
+House Sitting – Watching someone’s house while they go on their holiday can give you a (almost) free holiday!
+Or free accommodation, at the very least.

 House Swap – Have a house you want to house swap?
 House swapping is becoming more popular with families and homeowners.
 You can save a lot of money on accommodation and have all the comforts of a home on your holiday!